HelixSpiral/rpi-lab-cluster/README.md

 ### salt/k8s_master_init.sls

-This file runs the kubeadmin init command and then sets a grain to prevent us from running it a second time.
+This file runs the kubeadm init command and then sets a grain to prevent us from running it a second time

+### salt/k8s_minion_init.sls

+This file runs the kubeadm join command and then sets a grain to prevent us from running it a second time

 ### salt/top.sls